5 Best Ultralight Backpacks of 2023 (Complete Buyer’s Guide)

 The Sierra Design pack has a back panel that is somewhere in between.

-Gregory focal on hiker's back
+Gregory Focal on hiker's back

 The Gregory Focal is hard to beat on comfort, even for non-lightweight packs.